Should I Try Doggy Daycare?

 not providing you with video of your dog playing (ideally daycares have livestream video so you can watch your dog the entire time)

-if they have cameras, shutting them off at certain times.
-I did a walkthrough at one daycare where they shut off cameras during quiet time, and I quickly realized why - they weren’t nice to the dogs and put them roughly into crates that were far too small and dirty.
+shutting off cameras (or not having them)— I did a walkthrough at one daycare where they shut off cameras during quiet time, and I quickly realized why - they weren’t nice to the dogs and put them roughly into crates that were far too small and dirty.
 Had owners seen this, they wouldn’t have been happy.

 not allowing you to see the facilities where your dog will be, including the play area, the potty area, and the quiet area